bwplotka/my/web/content/posts/efficient-go.md

 ## Gladly, I am Not Alone!

 There are plenty of people who already contributed to our book's existing content, and I can't thank them enough for the past and future help!
 Also, thanks to the open-source communities I participate in, I was grateful to meet many amazing people, willing to sacrifice, often their free time, for this work.

-In terms of content, I ([Bartek Płotka](https://www.bwplotka.dev/about/)) am the primary author of this book with nine chapters planned from my side.
-But I'm not alone!
-I am super happy to have [Frederic Branczyk](https://twitter.com/fredbrancz) joining "Efficient Go" with the chapter dedicated to [Profiling](https://www.polarsignals.com/blog/posts/2021/08/03/diy-pprof-profiles-using-go/)--a must-to-know technique when it comes to finding the efficiency bottlenecks quickly in your application.
-Frederic is my friend, experienced Go developer and Prometheus maintainer.
-As a CEO and founder of the [Polar Signals](https://www.polarsignals.com/), a start-up focused on bringing next level, continuous profiling to open source and as a service, there might be no better expert in this space!
-I am super excited about this contribution.
-I hope you are too!

 I would also like to thank here [Michael Hausenblas](https://twitter.com/mhausenblas) and [Stefan Schimanski](https://twitter.com/the_sttts) who were super helpful in the early stages, things like choosing the publisher and process of writing book.
 Thanks to the O'Reilly team, especially my tech editor, Melissa!
 Additionally, kudos to my employer, Red Hat, who supports me in writing my book in my free time.